zeriahgroup/Travel/travels/2026_Tasmania.md

 - **The Food:** Features a seasonal, à la carte menu that strongly highlights fresh Tasmanian **seafood and local produce**.
 - **Logistics:** Perfect for a memorable group gathering, but bookings are absolutely essential.
 - **Hours: Dinner 5.30pm - late (bookings essential)**

+- **Uncle Andrew's Comments:**
+- The Bay Restaurant in Freycinet Lodge.
+Pretty expensive.
+We ate here as we were staying here.
+Not sure I would otherwise.
+They do have a less formal restaurant right close by - like 10 steps!!.
+No table service but food is good and price is much less.
+No reservation.

 ### [Mount Paul Lounge](https://www.freycinet.com/mount-paul-lounge-dining/)
 - **The Vibe:** Set slightly outside the main town at Freycinet Resort, offering a warm, communal barn-like setting complete with a cozy fireplace.